Students who have any questions regarding fees, should contact the Office of the Registrar, Western Student Services Building 1120, 519-661-2100.

 Student fees fall into three basic categories: tuition fees, non-tuition-related ancillary fees, and supplementary fees.

-Compulsory Non-Tuition-Related Ancillary Fees, as governed by the Ministry of Training, Colleges and Universities are fees levied to cover the cost of items that are not normally paid for out of the University's operating or capital revenue.
+Compulsory Non-Tuition-Related Ancillary Fees, as governed by the Ministry of Advanced Education and Skills Development are fees levied to cover the cost of items that are not normally paid for out of the University's operating or capital revenue.

 Changes to these fees are regulated by the Protocol that was established between the University and student government representatives.
 Some examples are: